mohit-raj/RBAC/README.md

 * main<nolink>.py
   * Driver code for the program.
-  * Has the menu loop.
+  * Has the menu loop / command line process defined in system.py.

 ## Classes